-Kelly Rodrigues is a Family & Child Therapist, serving both Residential and Outpatient clients on Crossnore’s Avery County campus.
+Kelly Rodrigues is a Child & Family Therapist, serving both residential and outpatient clients on Crossnore’s Avery County campus.
 Kelly has been a Licensed Professional Counselor for over 10 years and began with Crossnore in September of 2019.
 Kelly especially enjoys working with adolescents, children, and families.

-Allison Becker is a Child and Family Therapist and Licensed Clinical Social Worker who sees outpatient clients and students at East Henderson, West Henderson, and Innovative High Schools.
+Allison Becker is a Child & Family Therapist and Licensed Clinical Social Worker who sees outpatient clients and students at East Henderson, West Henderson, and Innovative High Schools.
 She has been with Crossnore since 2018.
 Allison’s specialties include trauma and attachment, work with the LGBTQ+ community, and adolescent girls.
 Allison is trained in Eye Movement Desensitization and Reprocessing, Trauma-Focused Equine-Assisted Psychotherapy, and Dyadic Developmental Psychotherapy.

-Teri Black is a Child and Family Therapist and Licensed Professional Counselor who sees outpatient clients at Clear Creek Elementary and Hendersonville Middle School.
+Teri Black is a Child & Family Therapist and Licensed Professional Counselor who sees outpatient clients at Clear Creek Elementary and Hendersonville Middle School.
 Teri started with Crossnore in December 2019.
 She specializes in adjustment disorders, anxiety, and trauma using approaches such as Experiential Psychotherapy, Gestalt, Cognitive Behavioral Therapy, and Motivational Interviewing.

-Kristina Beck is a Child and Family Therapist serving in the Day Treatment program on the Winston-Salem campus.
+Kristina Beck is a Child & Family Therapist serving in the Day Treatment program on the Winston-Salem campus.
 Kristina is a Licensed Clinical Social Worker Associate and Licensed Clinical Addictions Specialist Associate and has been with Crossnore since July 2020.
 Kristina has experience working with children, adolescents, and their families, as well as experience with individual and group substance use treatment.

 Adventure Based Counseling

-Andrew Florence is one of Crossnore’s Adventure Based Counselors.
+Andrew Florence is the Director of Experiential Learning at Crossnore.
 He provides services on all three campuses and has been with Crossnore since 2014.
 Through the power of play and thoughtful reflection, Andrew uses games, as well as low-ropes and high-ropes challenge course initiatives, to target specific group outcomes and bridge the gaps spurred by our individual and collective traumas.

-Tim Jewett is also one of Crossnore’s Adventure Based Counselors.
-He assists in running the high ropes course and uses experiential based activities to facilitate group learning and team building for all the different programs on campus.
+Tim Jewett is one of Crossnore’s Adventure Based Counselors.
+He assists in running the high ropes course and uses experiential-based activities to facilitate group learning and team building for all the different programs on campus.
 Tim has worked on the Winston-Salem campus since 2007 but has a long history with the agency.
 Tim uses this knowledge and history to demonstrate that positive outcomes can be achieved despite individual or collective trauma of the past.